mickcrosse/PERMUTOOLS/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-PERMUTOOLS is a statistical software package for multivariate permutation testing in MATLAB.
+PERMUTOOLS is a MATLAB-based statistical software package for multivariate permutation testing.
 By comparing the magnitude of the test statistic of interest with those obtained using permutations of the data, it provides powerful, distribution-free hypothesis testing.
-Family-wise error rate (FWER) is controlled using the maximum statistic method (Blair *et al.*, 1994), making it suitable for multivariate or multiple permutation tests.
+Family-wise error rate (FWER) is controlled using the max statistic method (Blair *et al.*, 1994), making it suitable for multivariate or multiple permutation tests.

-Permutation tests based on the *t*-statistic (i.e. *t*-tests) can be performed on one-sample, paired-sample and independent two-sample datasets.
-For two-sample situations, a permutation test based on the *F*-statistic can be performed to determine variance equivalence of the independent samples.
-For samples of unequal size or variance, Welch's *t*-statistic may be used as it is less sensitive to differences in variance (but also less sensitive to differences in means).
-Permutation-based hypothesis testing can also be performed for various correlation measures.
-For nonlinear correlations, the raw data may be transformed to rank orders using a Spearman's or a rankit transformation (Bishara & Hittner, 2012).

-PERMUTOOLS offers a range of test statistics including the *t*-statistic (paired, unpaired), the *F*-statistic (unpaired), the correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*).
+PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-sample, paired, two-sample), *F*-statistic (unpaired), and correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*).

 - [Installation](#installation)
 - [Documentation](#documentation)